justinethier/husk-scheme/docs/Continuations.markdown

                   Bool False -> eval e c alt
                   _ -> eval e c conseq

 Here we use the `makeCPS` helper function to pack up `cps` as a continuation object that is passed into `eval`.
-The evaluator can then call back into `cps` when it is ready - but now the interpreter also has the freedom to call into another continuation instead!
+The evaluator can then call back into `cps` when it is ready.
+But since the "next step" is being passing in as a function, the interpreter also has the freedom to instead call into another continuation!

+The [Call With Current Continuation wiki at c2.com](http://c2.com/cgi/wiki?CallWithCurrentContinuation) offers a keen observation:

 >If your program evaluator/interpreter is implemented using ContinuationPassingStyle you get call-with-current-continuation for free.
 CALL/CC is then a very natural operation since every function is called with the current continuation anyway.

-Note: is this quote from  -  http://c2.com/cgi/wiki?CallWithCurrentContinuation (the link to this book may be helpful as well: http://c2.com/cgi/wiki?EssentialsOfProgrammingLanguages - apparently if the interpreter is written using CPS, then call/cc is free)???

-So CPS is a very natural way to implement continuations, if you are fortunate enough to be using a language that can take advantage of this pattern.
+CPS is a very natural way to implement continuations, if you are fortunate enough to be using a language that can take advantage of this pattern.
-Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports higher order functions.
+Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports higher order functions (that is, a function can be assigned to a variable just like any other data type).

 In order to make CPS work, a new `cont` parameter had to be added to `eval`, and threaded through each call.
-This was a big change as there are so many calls to `eval` with the core husk code.
-The change itself is straightforward to the point of almost being mechanical.
+This was a time consuming change as there are so many calls to `eval` with the core husk code.
+But each change was straightforward - many to the point of almost being mechanical.

-While researching CPS, one thing that really threw me for a loop was the quote ["CPS is a programming style where no function is ever allowed to return"](http://c2.com/cgi/wiki?ContinuationPassingStyle]).
-Of course this is not quite right, eventually eval has to return *something*, right?
-Well, yes, but since Haskell support proper tail recursion we can call through as many CPS functions as necessary.
-But eventually `eval` will evaluate to a value and return to its caller.
+While researching CPS, one thing that really threw me for a loop was the [quote](http://c2.com/cgi/wiki?ContinuationPassingStyle]):

+>CPS is a programming style where no function is ever allowed to return

+But eventually `eval` has to return *something*, right?
+Well, yes, but since Haskell supports proper tail recursion we can call through as many CPS functions as necessary without fear of overflowing the stack.
+In husk, eventually `eval` will evaluate to a single value that is returned to its caller.
+But another program written in CPS might keep calling into functions forever.

+Languages that do not support proper tail recursion - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.

 ## Implementation
 Overview of how continuations are implemented in husk.